matzefriedrich/tesseract/ReadMe.md

   project instead.
 * support for Tesseract.Drawing has been removed (might get restored).

-**The aim of this fork** is..
+### The aim of this fork is...

-* having a project that works with the latest .NET Framework version (because .NET 4.8 and .NET Core 3.1 are dowdy).
+...having a project that works with the latest .NET Framework version (because .NET 4.8 and .NET Core 3.1 are dowdy).
-* the dynamic runtime approach (based on DotNetInterop) is excellent, but it is overhead and adds complexity I´d like to eliminate.
+The dynamic runtime approach (based on DotNetInterop) is excellent but is overhead and adds complexity that I´d like to eliminate.
+Besides that, the evolvability and stability of the codebase do not meet my needs yet, so it requires tweaks.

+**Improvements to code readability**.
+There are some low-hanging fruits like:

+* Enablement of strict nullability (and addressing all compiler warnings)
+* Linearization of code-flow that leads to reduced nesting, for instance,
+  * by preferring `using`-declarations instead of `using`-blocks if it does not extend a resource`s lifetime
+  * by inverting conditional statements (exit early)
+* Inlining of out-variables and moving variable declarations closer to their usage
+* Replacement of custom guard clauses with built-in guard clauses
+* Substitution of `string.Format` statements by string interpolation
+* ...

-* to align the wrapper API with SOTA concepts as found in modern .NET applications
+**Aligning the wrapper API with SOTA architectural concepts as found in the .NET space**, for instance:

-    * no hidden dependencies; consistent usage of DI, and no more singletons
+* Consistent usage of DI; the goal is to bring hidden dependencies to the surface and turn singleton implementations into service configurations with a singleton lifetime behavior (reduces static cling and boots idempotency).
-    * adoption of the module system introduced by .NET Core (improved separation of concerns, reliable abstractions, interfaces, and primitive types)
+* Adoption of the module system introduced by .NET Core (improved separation of concerns, reliable abstractions, interfaces, and primitive types)
+* Changing stateful types into stateless types (some classes need to perform probable erroneous state-checks on objects whose type implements the `IDisposable` interface)
+* Adoption of performance benchmarks (no more performance measurements in unit tests)
+* Evaluation of compilation-time code generators (as a replacement for dynamic code based on reflection emit)
+* ...

 ## Prerequisites